mbaytas/MAVA337Labs/Assignment2_Processing/README.md

 These add up to 25 points, which represents 25% of your final grade from this course.

-#### Bonus points:

-We will not be automatically checking your work for these.
-If you have put in the effort to get these bonus points, please tell us in the e-mail as you submit your work.

 ### 1) Path Follower

 Draw the circle shown below on the canvas.
 Make the circle follow the path.
 You don't have to draw the path itself.